 The Problem: Slow load times.

 The Solution: Since infinite scroll pages often incorporate more movement and videos into their design, the overall speed of the website can be affected.
 However, steps can be taken to improve the speed of your page.
 In fact, you can talk to your account manager or one of the digital producers at Webfirm Melbourne today, to find out how we can help improve your site’s speed.

 While infinite scroll websites won’t be for everyone, they are a brilliant design initiative that can add an extra level of creativity and interactivity to your web design.

-Ask us how we can re-invent your website with an infinite scroll web design today!
+Ask our Melbourne digital marketing agency about how we can re-invent your website with an infinite scroll web design today!

 Sign up to get insights & inspiration in your inbox.

 3892 people are reading this newsletter every week